d1sc0/tgf-parkrun-tools/README.md

 ## to-do list

-- update script to use copy of tweaked parkrun.js - done
+- update script to use copy of tweaked parkrun.js API implementation - done
+- turn object array into csv - done
 - simplify, work on creating a single file per event (using a parameter)
-- turn array of objects into csv
-- maybe recreate for results.
-Single script. event number and then events of results
+- maybe re-create for results

 ## to use